 - 100GB – $69.99 (ADSL, VDSL, Fibre only)

 As you can see, customers hooked up to the fibre network generally get a much better deal on their broadband plan than customers still on the slower ADSl or VDSL networks.
 Vodafone has stated that its regular fibre connection is capable of speeds of up to 50Mbps, and customers capable of receiving the FibreX Max Plans “in really good conditions” to expect speeds up to 700-900Mbps.

 - Vodafone promises customers at eligible addresses to get an installation in three working days or you get $100 credit

-- Fibre customers will get a free speed upgrade to 100Mbps for 12 months
+- Fibre customers could stand to receive a free speed upgrade to 100Mbps for 12 months

 Beyond that, Vodafone also offers a range of extra perks that may sweeten the deal a little bit.